altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-multiqspi-agx7f-soc.md

 ## Intro

-This page is an extension of the  **Agilex™ 7 SoC HPS Remote System Update Tutorial Example Design User Guide** and it will show you how to build RSU images with multi QSPI support.
+This page is an extension of the  [Agilex 7 SoC HPS Remote System Update Example](https://altera-fpga.github.io/rel-24.3/embedded-designs/agilex-7/f-series/soc/rsu/ug-rsu-agx7f-soc/) and will show you how to build RSU images with multi QSPI support.
 This feature allows you to extend the flash space available to store the RSU applications so the size of these could be increased.
 This feature allows you to support up to 4 QSPI flash devices of the same model (i.e. same size).

 **Note**: This feature is first enabled in 24.3 release.